How to Choose a Solar Cooker

 You can achieve all of the above (Collection, Absorption, Retention) but you cannot successfully solar cook unless you maintain these conditions for long enough to cook the food.
 Duration should be judged in two ways; 1.
 How long can a particular design collect the sun and; 2.
 What time of day can a particular design collect the sun.
 Most solar cookers are designed to collect the sun from 10 a.m. until 2 p.m.
 This gives a 4 hour cooking opportunity in the middle of the day.
 The All Season Solar Cooker is designed to collect the sun from sunrise to sunset.
 This gives a cooking opportunity of 8 to 14 hours, depending on the season.
 Duration and time of day are both important.
 But consider this: What if the only time of day that the sun was available was before 10 a.m? of after 2 p.m?
 In these cases (common on partly cloudy days or in rainy areas) the All Season Solar Cooker could still provide top performance.

 Whether for convenience or necessity, your solar cooker must be able to cook at any time of the day.
 We cannot control the weather.
 You should choose a solar cooker that will perform whenever the sun is available.
-Look at the chart below.
 The ASSC can focus on the sun during all hours of sunlight.
-Most other designs only focus on the sun during the hours shown in the shaded area.
-Before or after those hours their performance deteriorates because they cannot capture all of the incoming sun.
+Most other designs only focus on the sun during the hours the mid day hours.

 Choose wisely.
 There is only one portable solar cooker that can capture the light from dusk until dawn.
 The All Season Solar Cooker.